Chasing cherry blossoms

 But the first thing I saw back in town was a good old-fashioned ice-cream stand, Bardon's Wonder Freeze, on the corner of Peninsula Drive and Front Street.
 So I had a twist cone — the perfect way to toast spring and celebrate the coming of summer.

-Trip Tips: Old Mission Peninsula
+Trip Tips: Old Mission Peninsula in Michigan

 Getting there: Traverse City is a 5- to 5½-hour drive from Chicago and a 7-hour drive across the Upper Peninsula from Green Bay.